xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/Project proposal.md

 # Group Charter
 ## Group goals
 Our main goal is to develop the skills to think like digital humanities researchers, evaluate existing perspectives, and propose original insights.
-To do this, all team members must engage critically with the relevant literature.
 We also aim to learn from each other, drawing on our diverse backgrounds, and foster lively discussions.
-Meeting deadlines is important, not as an end, but as a way to demonstrate our progress to our professors.

 ## Individual and group strengths
 Table one lists the skills for each team member.
 It is evident that each individual possesses unique qualities.
-It would be beneficial to utilize this information effectively and learn from one another.
-When, for instance, a task requires coding, it is important to ensure that the individual with the relevant skills is assigned to it, while others observe and learn from the process.

 | Robert                 | Rob               | Joanna                 | Nikol               | Xingyun
 |------------------------|-------------------|------------------------|---------------------|---------------